openspending/community.openspending.org/blog/_posts/2016-06-14-announcing-the-Alpha-Version-of-Open-Spending-Next.md

 * If you’re a budget activist – look at the available data and upload the newest data for your country or municipality, in order to make it available for the larger community.

 * Do you run a budget data or fiscal transparency portals ?
-You will be able to use Open Spending data visualizations and embed them in your portal.
+You will be able to use OpenSpending data visualizations and embed them in your portal.

 * Are you a government representative?
 We can’t wait for you to adopt the Fiscal Data Package as an international standard.